Create a Website Account - Manage notification subscriptions, save form progress and more.

 Behind the News-Journal Center, the Halifax River Overlook includes an ADA-compliant spiraling walkway and bench swings.
 The overlook has been raised 10 feet and visitors to this area can now enjoy enhanced views as they are elevated 15 feet above sea level.
 The walkway is also bordered by large coquina boulders, knitting it into the water’s edge.

-The Riverfront Esplanade will be open from sunrise to sunset.
-Residents are asked to be patient when the park opens as there are 37 gates that have to be unlocked.
+The Riverfront Esplanade is open from sunrise to sunset.
+Residents are asked to be patient when the park opens daily as there are 37 gates that have to be unlocked.
 Dozens of security cameras are located throughout the park, and the state-of-the-art system is monitored through a collaboration between park security personnel and local law enforcement agencies.

 To date, the Brown Riverfront Esplanade Foundation has invested more than $31 million on the transformation of the park.
 A full schedule of activities is planned for the Esplanade including live music, festivals, family and fitness activities as well as private and business events.
 Phase Two, which is from ISB to Orange Avenue, is scheduled to open later this year with a grand opening celebration.
 This area will feature four gardens—Coastal Dune, Palm, River and Rose, as well as a large splash pad.